jonathan-sh/kubectl/README.md

-# kubectl 🚀
+# kubectl for AWS eks 🚀
-Provide the kubectl command to make actions on your cluster.
+Provide the kubectl command to make actions on your eks cluster.

 ## Env check list
 ✓ `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` – **required**: aws credentials with eks access.